-As with Terms of Reference for service contracts, particular care must be taken to drafting the Technical Specifications.
+As with the terms of reference for service contracts, particular care must be taken when drafting the technical specifications.
 They are the key to successful procurement, a sound works contract and a successful project.

-The Technical Specifications state - where applicable, lot by lot - the exact nature and performance characteristics of the works.
+Technical specifications state - where applicable, lot by lot - the exact nature and performance characteristics of the works.
 Where applicable, they also specify conditions for delivery and installation, training and after-sales service.

 It is essential that the performance characteristics suit the intended purpose.
 If there needs to be an information meeting or a site visit to clarify technical requirements at the site where the works are to be carried out, this should be specified in the instructions to tenderers, together with details of the arrangements.

-DIRECT CENTRALISED MANAGEMENTThe tender dossier must be approved by the relevant services of the European Commission.
-The standard practice is also to consult and obtain the approval of the beneficiary country, and where appropriate of other parties involved, on the tender dossier.
+The tender dossier must be approved by the relevant services of the European Commission.
+The standard practice is to also consult and obtain the approval of the beneficiary country, and where appropriate of other parties involved, on the tender dossier.

 No prior approval of the tender dossier by the European Commission is required.

 The tender dossier must contain the following documents:

 Volume 1: Instructions to tenderer and tender forms